COMPUTE_HOSTNAME="" # populate with the hostname for your compute node.# cat >provisioner.yaml<<EOF

 The AWS deployment method includes a shortcut allowing you to quickly and easily configure AWS EC2 compute node instance types (launched from the AMIs used by the deployment).
 During deployment, the CloudFormation template specifies 2 default node types for smaller and larger jobs.
 After deployment, you can run the following command to create the appropriate provisioner configuration to take advantage of these nodes:

-$ fuzzball admin provisioner resource-defs setupIn the default scenario where t3a.2xlarge and p3.2xlarge nodes are specified in the CloudFormation template during deployment, this command produces and applies the following provisioner configuration.
+$ fuzzball node provisioner setupIn the default scenario where t3a.2xlarge and p3.2xlarge nodes are specified in the CloudFormation template during deployment, this command produces and applies the following provisioner configuration.

 definitions: